-Jason Kerstiens is a Principal Civil and Environmental Engineer with over 17 years of experience providing process engineering, regulatory compliance, water resource optimization, and strategic planning services to industrial, municipal, state, and federal organizations.
+Jason Kerstiens is a Principal Civil and Environmental Engineer based in Colorado with more than 20 years of experience focused on process engineering, regulatory compliance, water resource optimization, and strategic planning services to industrial, municipal, state, and federal organizations.

-A strong proponent of driving health and safety into every aspect of his projects, Jason has completed numerous health and safety training classes and has the certification from the Mine Safety and Health Administration for surface, coal, construction, metal, and nonmetal areas.
-Recently, Jason managed a team of design engineers, construction professionals, and health/safety experts with no lost time incidents over two years and 45,000 construction labor hours.
+A strong proponent of health and safety in every aspect of his projects, Jason has completed many health and safety training classes, and he is certified from the Mine Safety and Health Administration for surface, coal, construction, metal, and nonmetal areas.
+Recently, Jason managed a $20M design-build project that included a team of design engineers, construction professionals, and health and safety experts with no lost-time incidents.
+This project lasted over two years and included 45,000 construction labor hours.

 Jason has presented and authored articles on a wide variety of technical topics involving water treatment, regulatory compliance, site-wide management tools, and strategic planning.
-He has also won awards for client satisfaction and the development of innovative technical solutions.
-Jason managed one project helping small drinking water systems across Colorado to comply with the Radionuclide Rule, which earned the Honor Award and Grand Prize from the American Council of Engineering Companies and American Academy of Environmental Engineers, respectively.
+He won awards for client satisfaction and the development of innovative technical solutions.
+In addition, Jason managed one project helping small drinking water systems across Colorado to comply with the Radionuclide Rule; this project earned the Honor Award from the American Council of Engineering Companies and the Grand Prize from the American Academy of Environmental Engineers.